Partition of Ireland: Long Committee

 In September 1919, British Prime Minister Lloyd George tasked a committee with planning Home Rule for Ireland within the UK.
 Headed by English Unionist politician Walter Long, it was known as the 'Long Committee'.
-The makeup of the committee was Unionist in outlook and had no Nationalist representatives as members.
+The makeup of the committee was Unionist in outlook and had no Nationalist representatives (the elected members of Sinn Féin had boycotted the British Parliament).
 James Craig (the future 1st Prime Minister of Northern Ireland) and his associates were the only Irishmen consulted during this time.
 During the summer of 1919, Long visited Ireland several times, using his yacht as a meeting place to discuss the "Irish question" with the Lord Lieutenant of Ireland John French and the Chief Secretary for Ireland Ian Macpherson.

 Prior to the first meeting of the committee, Long sent a memorandum to the British Prime Minister recommending two parliaments for Ireland (24 September 1919).
 That memorandum formed the basis of the legislation that partitioned Ireland – the Government of Ireland Act 1920.
 Long had been given the task of promoting passage of the Government of Ireland Act and held secret negotiations with the Irish Unionist leaders Edward Carson and James Craig.
-In return for their active support in passing the Act, Long (with authorization from the British Cabinet) gave the Unionist leaders "countless pledges" that a six county Ulster would endure and be maintained by the British Government.
+In return for their active support in passing the Act, Long (with authorisation from the British Cabinet) gave the Unionist leaders "countless pledges" that a six county Ulster would endure and be maintained by the British Government.

 At the first meeting of the committee (15 October 1919) it was decided that two devolved governments should be established — one for the nine counties of Ulster and one for the rest of Ireland, together with a Council of Ireland for the "encouragement of Irish unity".
 The Long Committee felt that the nine-county proposal "will enormously minimise the partition issue...it minimises the division of Ireland on purely religious lines.
 The two religions would not be unevenly balanced in the Parliament of Northern Ireland."
 Most northern unionists wanted the territory of the Ulster government to be reduced to six counties, so that it would have a larger Protestant/Unionist majority.
 Long offered the Committee members a deal – "that the Six Counties ... should be theirs for good ... and no interference with the boundaries".
 This left large areas of Northern Ireland with populations that supported either Irish Home Rule or the establishment of an all-Ireland Republic.
 The results from the last all-Ireland election (the 1918 Irish general election) showed Nationalist majorities in the envisioned Northern Ireland: Counties Tyrone and Fermanagh, Derry City and the Constituencies of Armagh South, Belfast Falls and Down South.